Art (Grades 5 - 8)

 Healthy living requires a commitment to making healthy choices.
 The life studies program places a strong emphasis on the development of the student beyond academics.
 The purpose of the life studies program is to develop within students an in-depth awareness of the factors that contribute to physical, social and emotional well-being.
 Within a supportive and nurturing environment we aim to empower students with the tools necessary to make healthy decisions and communicate effectively.
 These life skills are essential for a student's successful participation at Chapin and constructive involvement in the greater community.

 Physical Education (Grades 5 - 8)

 The physical education program at Chapin revolves around the joys and benefits of movement.
-Beginning in Pre-Kindergarten and continuing through Eighth Grade the students participate in an exercise program designed to challenge each student to improve strength, flexibility, agility, speed and endurance.
+Beginning in pre-kindergarten and continuing through grade eight, the students participate in an exercise program designed to challenge each student to improve strength, flexibility, agility, speed and endurance.

 Age appropriate activities, games, skills and sports are introduced to enhance the student's physical, social and emotional development.
 Good sportsmanship, fair play, doing one's best and respect for self and others are stressed and encouraged throughout the athletic program.

 - Boys' Soccer